Melanie Onn: Parliamentary career

 On 20 July 2015, she abstained from the vote on the second reading of Conservative government's Welfare Reform and Work Bill, which restricted child benefit to the first two children in a family and lowers the benefit cap from £26,000 to £20,000 per household.
 The bill was voted to the committee stage by 308 to 124 Members of Parliament, despite 48 Labour MPs disobeying the party line of abstention by voting against the bill.
 At the final third reading, Onn voted against the Welfare Reform and Work Bill along with all Labour MPs.

 In September 2015, Onn was appointed Shadow Deputy Leader of the House of Commons, working alongside Shadow Leader Chris Bryant.

 Onn campaigned for Britain to remain in the European Union, despite her constituency voting to leave by one of the largest margins in the country.
-Following the result, she voted in the House of Commons to trigger Article 50 of the Treaty on European Union, the process by which member states may withdraw from the European Union, stating that it would be ‘wrong’ to attempt to block the outcome of the referendum.
+Following the result, she voted in the House of Commons to trigger Article 50 of the Treaty on European Union, the process by which member states may withdraw from the European Union, stating that it would be 'wrong' to attempt to block the outcome of the referendum.
 In September 2017, she voted against the EU Withdrawal Bill, in line with the Labour party whip.

 She was among many shadow ministers from Labour's frontbench to resign in summer 2016 in opposition to Jeremy Corbyn's leadership.
 She supported Owen Smith in the failed attempt to replace Corbyn in the 2016 Labour leadership election.

 On 7 September 2016, Onn introduced a private members' bill to protect workers' rights in British law after Brexit.
 The bill was scheduled for its second reading in the House of Commons on 13 January 2017, but was successfully filibustered by Conservative members of Parliament.

 On 3 July 2017, she returned to the Labour front bench in the position of Shadow Housing Minister.

-In March 2018, Onn suggested a change in law in order to classify wolf-whistles and cat-calls as hate crimes.
+During a Westminster Hall debate that she led in March 2018, Onn proposed that misogyny should be treated as hate crime.

 On 27 March 2019, she resigned from the Labour front bench for a second time to vote against a second Brexit referendum.
 Onn voted for Boris Johnson's Brexit withdrawal agreement in Autumn 2019.

 Onn is a campaigner to change the law to give greater protection to alleged rape victims.
-Following the R v Evans case, she said that "going through the victim’s sexual history is much more likely to put people off reporting".
+Following the R v Evans case, she said that "going through the victim's sexual history is much more likely to put people off reporting".

 She chaired the All-Party Parliamentary Group on Inflammatory Bowel Disease.
 She is a member of Labour Friends of Israel and Labour Friends of Palestine & the Middle East.

 At the 2019 general election, Onn stood for re-election and was one of the many Labour MPs to be defeated.
 Onn lost her Grimsby seat to Conservative Lia Nici.
 She won 10,819 votes compared with 18,150 votes for the Conservatives.
-Although she was expecting to lose, Onn later admitted she did not expect the margin of her loss to be so large - 7,331 votes.
+Although she was expecting to lose, Onn later admitted she did not expect the margin of her loss to be so large – 7,331 votes.